tlalexandre/raphael-silva/README.md

   - This page is fully responsive.
 The font-size of the text changes depending on the size of the viewport, as well as the positioning of the elements, from a grid on desktop to a display block on mobile devices.

 ![HomePage on Desktop](https://user-images.githubusercontent.com/120526785/236819149-b0ec365d-0515-4e44-b664-02e6de03cc68.png)

+ -On the mobile version, I changed the display of the hero-container to block, so it's easier to read, as well as the grid that was used for the description of the artist, who was changed to a display block.
 ![HomePageMobile (1)](https://github.com/tlalexandre/raphael-silva/assets/120526785/4ab05f91-0654-4276-93ab-c4684f27ac1a)

 ### Gallery Page
-  - The Gallery Page allows the user to discover the work of the artist, and it includes a short description for each pictures.
+  - The Gallery Page allows the user to discover the work of the artist, displayed in a grid made of 3 columns , and it includes a short description for each pictures.
-  - The description is not displayed on mobile for responsive purposes.The description is made from the tags that the artist put on his work on Instagram.
+  - The description is made from the tags that the artist put on his work on Instagram.

 ![GalleryPage](https://user-images.githubusercontent.com/120526785/236819553-3bf1c657-a903-4c7b-a60f-8b837090cce4.png)

+ -On mobile version, the grid goes from 3 columns to only one , to allow the user to have better size pictures.
+ -The description on each picture has been removed to avoid to saturate the site.

 ![GalleryPageMobile (1)](https://github.com/tlalexandre/raphael-silva/assets/120526785/25ae544c-090a-4477-9c05-1dbe938fe1cd)